 So now you know.
 Climbing stairs is a great exercise and the more you put into your stair workout the more you’ll get out of it.
 But be warned it’s not for everyone.
 Pre-existing medical conditions or injuries may mean this high intensity workout (yes, it’s classified as high intensity) is not an exercise for you.
 If unsure seek advice from your health or medical practitioner.

-Happy stair climbing peeps, and don’t forget registrations are now open for Stadium Stomp – the event which takes stair climbing to a whole new level.
-Check it out here: www.stadiumstomp.com
+Happy stair climbing peeps, and you can check out Stadium Stomp – the event which takes stair climbing to a whole new level, here: www.stadiumstomp.com